pnsaeta/p064/docs/FO-Numerical-FFT.md

 </p>
 <p class="icap" markdown="1"><a name="Fig3">Figure 3</a> — The same data as in the previous figure, but now plotted against an honest frequency axis computed by `fftfreq`.</p>

+There is a modest "gotcha" here, as will be plain if I use lines instead of markers.

 ### Inverse transform